DirectMessagingTechnologies/docs-web/docs/apps/finder.md

 :::

 # Missing something?
 Tell us!
-Is there something you don't like?
-Results are not what you are expecting?
-Vibes not aligned?
+Is there something you don't like or are the results what you are expecting?
-Feel free to drop us a line and share your thoughts at this [link](https://airtable.com/appzETVKT8y3nFxsx/shreeZck44tUeKVqf).
+Please let us know at this [link](https://airtable.com/appzETVKT8y3nFxsx/shreeZck44tUeKVqf).